 Fondant Potatoes aka Pommes Fondant

-For best results Fondant potatoes are best done with a large starchy potato like Russet or Idaho.
+For best results Fondant potatoes are done with large starchy potato like Russet or Idaho.

 The starches soak up the butter and broth yielding a smooth creamy texture inside full savory goodness.